-When undertaken in a comprehensive way, data science can help financial institutions reduce money laundering, terrorist financing, and other financial crimes risks.
-Data science and Artificial Intelligence (AI) can strategically address FinCEN’s Fifth Pillar requirements without undertaking expensive and highly manual processes of conventional Know Your Customer (KYC), Customer Due Diligence (CDD), or Enhanced Customer Due Diligence (EDD).
-Banks and financial institutions are already required to maintain a Customer Identification Program (CIP), but data science and AI can alleviate the requirements of asking clients highly intrusive questions or blindly trusting the answers that are provided on forms and applications.
+When undertaken in a comprehensive way, new technologies such as AI and machine learning can help financial institutions reduce money laundering, terrorist financing, and other financial crimes risks.
+These technologies can strategically address FinCEN’s Fifth Pillar requirements without undertaking expensive and highly manual processes of conventional Know Your Customer (KYC), CDD, or Enhanced Customer Due Diligence (EDD).
+Banks and financial institutions are already required to maintain a Customer Identification Program (CIP), but AI can alleviate the requirements of asking clients highly intrusive questions or blindly trusting the answers that are provided on forms and applications.

-A data science/AI approach enables banks and financial institutions to surpass regulatory required KYC decisions.
-Through tactical and strategic financial crime focused algorithms, coupled with independent and external sources of information, data science/AI-powered solutions can define specific risk factors for affiliated institutions or customers and predict future risk trends.
+An AI approach enables banks and financial institutions to surpass regulatory required KYC decisions.
+Through tactical and strategic financial crime focused algorithms, coupled with independent and external sources of information, AI-powered solutions can define specific risk factors for affiliated institutions or customers and predict future risk trends.